Microsoft Versus IBM - Which Moat To Invest In?

 As Charles Gooch correctly points out in his Seeking Alpha article regarding IBM: “This slowing growth is compounded by the fact that IBM has made a staggering 45 acquisitions since the start of 2013, with 29 of those coming in 2015 and 2016 alone.
 Altogether, $13.281 billion has been spent to acquire $3.76 billion in hard assets (technology, customer base or patents), with the rest going to goodwill.”
 Microsoft spent $26 billion dollars alone on the LinkedIn (LNKD) acquisition in 2016.
 I certainly am not qualified to second guess CEOs on their acquisitions in technology.
 Perhaps they figure that they need these acquisitions to maintain their monopolistic power as with Facebook’s (FB) prescient $1 billion acquisition of Instagram in 2012.
 The future will tell us how smart these acquisitions were.
 Zuckerberg’s huge price for Instagram raised many eyebrows (mine included), but it proved to be a brilliant acquisition for Facebook.
 As a Microsoft shareholder, I was frustrated by multibillion dollar write downs as a result of poor acquisitions of aQuantitative in 2007 and Nokia (NOK) in 2013.

 A final point about CEO salaries.
 Both these companies, as well as most S&P 500 companies, have overpaid CEOs.
 Unfortunately, that is the state of executive pay in the USA today.
 Boards argue that in order to incentivize executives and to stay competitive, they need to pay their executives these exorbitant amounts.
 I don’t buy that argument and would argue that if a CEO needs such large amounts for pay, then the company is better off looking elsewhere.
 Will Nadella sit home and not do a good job if Microsoft paid him less than $84 million (2015 compensation)?
 Will Rometty leave IBM and seek employment at a different Fortune 500 company if the board doesn’t compensate her $17 million?
 If so, let them!
 I want a manager who is passionate about the business and not just the salary.
 The high executive salaries are damaging not only to investors but to the country as a whole as well.
-In addition, ultimately, the high compensation does little to improve even the executives’ wellbeing.
+In addition, ultimately, the high compensation does little to improve even the executives’ well being.
 Wealth beyond a certain level has been repeatedly shown to add little to humans’ sense of happiness.

 In summary, both Microsoft and IBM are great companies with formidable moats.
-From a valuation standpoint IBM is much cheaper and better investment currently.
+From a valuation standpoint, IBM is much cheaper and better investment currently.
 Investors are currently placing too much value on Microsoft’s revenue growth and not enough on IBM’s cash flow generation.

 Additional disclosure: I am long both Microsoft and IBM, but I have sold more than 90% of my Microsoft shares recently and have added to my IBM position in the past two years.
 It is possible that I felt the need to write this article to justify my recent trades and behavior.
 I prefer to think that I wrote this article because I am a stickler for the truth.
 You judge!